+We have considered magnetic anisotropy energy (MAE) in monolayer K$_2$CoS$_2$.
+For this purpose, we constructed the following minimal quadratic spin Hamiltonian that reasonably captures the magnetic ground state of the monolayer.

-For $U_{eff} = 4.4$ eV, the calculated intra-chain exchange integrals and the anisotropy parameter are $\{J^x,J^y,J^z, D \} = \{ -5.16, -5.08, -5.16, 0.17\} $ meV.
-These parameters further allow us to calculate the MAE per unit cell by rotating spin in the $xy$ and $xz$ planes as shown in Figs.~\ref{fig3}(d) and (e), respectively.
-The solid-blue curves in both the panels are obtained from Eq.~\eqref{HSM}, {\it i.e}, MAE($\theta, \phi$) = $E_{\rm AFM}^{\theta, \phi} - E_{\rm AFM}^{y}$, where $\theta$ and $\phi$ are the spin angles with $x$ axis in the $xy$ and $xz$ planes, respectively.
+Here, $S$ is the spin (magnetic moment = 2.5 $\mu_B$) operator, $i$ denotes the Co sites, and the summation $\langle ij \rangle$ runs over the nearest-neighbor Co ions. $J^a$ with $a =\{x,y,z\}$ denotes the anisotropic spin-exchange interaction energy, and $D$ is the onsite magnetic anisotropy parameter.
+Values of the various parameters in the Hamiltonian of Eq.~\ref{HSM} were obtained by calculating energies of the K$_2$CoS$_2$ monolayer in the nonmagnetic as well as different magnetic configurations where the magnetic moments are taken to lie along the $x$, $y$, or $z$ direction. $J^a$’s and $D$ are then obtained from the energy differences of various magnetic configurations in the FM and AFM states, see appendix \ref{anisotropy} for details.
+For $U_{eff} = 4.4$ eV, the values are: $\{J^x,J^y,J^z, D \} = \{ -5.16, -5.08, -5.16, 0.17\} $ meV.
+These parameters also allow us to calculate the MAE per unit cell by rotating the spin in the $xy$ and $xz$ planes as shown in Figs.~\ref{fig3}(d) and (e), respectively.
+The solid-blue lines in panels (d) and (e) are obtained from Eq.~\ref{HSM}, {\it i.e}, MAE($\theta, \phi$) = $E_{\rm AFM}^{\theta, \phi} - E_{\rm AFM}^{y}$, where $\theta$ and $\phi$ are the angles spin direction makes with the $x$ axis in the $xy$ and $xz$ planes.